Hoogstraat (2nd section) & Mariniersweg & Goudsesingel

 If you are an adventurous shopper who likes to shop off the beaten track, then you’re in the right place here.
 Many creative Rotterdammers have opened a store, gallery or coffee shop (or a combination of the three) in this area.
 Often small in size but big in uniqueness.
 Sometimes the search takes a while, but that makes the find even more special, right?

-One of the most popular streets of Rotterdam, both during the day and night, located in the Witte de Withkwartier.
+One of the most creative streets of Rotterdam, both during the day and night, located in the Witte de Withkwartier.
 Those who go shopping here will undoubtedly find extraordinary things in one of the many clothing and designer shops.
 From high-end fashion at Margeeth Olsthoorn to South American decoration at Danny de Cactus, from gadgets and designs at Sluijter and Meijer to the latest sneakers at Seventyfive: if you can imagine it then they probably sell it on or around the White de Withstraat.
 Oh yes, do not forget to visit one of the galleries or art institutions in between!